robertwahler/jammer/README.md

     Main Menu: Window, Editor Tests Runner
     Editor Tests: Run All

-### Running tests from the command line

-All command line test scripts require a Ruby Thor scripting environment with Ruby > 2.0.
-These commands are configured for execution on Mac OS X. Other environments will need to modify the Ruby source in the ./tasks folder.

-    gem install bundler
-    bundle install

-#### Using Unity to run the tests (SLOW)

-You need to shutdown the Unity IDE to run this command.

-    thor test:unit

-#### Using NUnit-console (FAST)

-The Unity IDE can be running.

-    thor test:nunit

 #### Using Guard and the NUnit-console (CI)

 This command will watch for file changes and automatically run the unit test